Low-Code Development Platforms in 2025: Founder’s Guide

 Speed and Efficiency

 This is the number one benefit.
 By using visual tools and pre built components, development time can be reduced by up to 90%.
 This incredible speed allows you to get your product to market faster, gather feedback, and iterate quickly.
-It’s no surprise that 89% of IT professionals report that low code has increased their development efficiency.
+It’s no surprise that 89% of IT professionals report that using a low-code development platform has increased their development efficiency.

 Significant Cost Savings